reald/uv-k5-firmware-custom/README.md

 If gain remember is not activated on the actual VFO or "no timing" is selected (NumFox=0), no gain index history is shown in the lower part of the screen.

+#### Distance prediction and calibration ####
+The distance to the fox is calculated out of a simple model: A change of 30dB in signal strength in a forest is a factor of 10 in distance.
+This is only a rough model.
+The real signal strength highly depends on the topology of the area and can vary a lot especially in hilly areas.
+So don´t overestimate the predicted value.

+The signal strength highly depends on the real transmitted power of the fox and the antenna at your receiver.
+To calibrate this combination place yourself
+100m away from a transmitting fox.
+Choose a gain index as low as possible (preferable 0, but NOT negative!).
+Point your antenna directly to the fox.
+Watch the RSSI0 value (right from the signal strength bar, above the predicted distance) if the fox is transmitting its identifier.
+Enter the observed peak value in the "RSS100" menu.
+If the shown distance values are too low, increase the value of RSS100.
+If the shown distance values are too high, decrease the value of RSS100.
+The resolution is 0.5dB.
+A value of 0 disables distance prediction completely.

 #### Clock Correction ####
 The microcontroller of the radio has no crystal oscillator and runs on an internal 48 MHz resonator only.
 So all timers in the CPU are not very precise.
 This leads to a heavily drifting clock.

 > [!Note]
 > If no timing is used (e.g. in ARDF="DF Simple" mode) clock correction is **not** necessary.

 The firmware provides a correction mechanism to reach acceptable ranges.
 Start ARDF mode and stop **how many seconds really pass** until **the radio tells 1 hour is up**.
 (Useful settings: NumFox = 10, FoxDur = 60.00s, sync to reference clock.)
 The formula for the correction value is:

 $$ CorrectionValue = 6000 - (StoppedSeconds * 100)/60 $$